 Seemingly growing tired of fighting, dying and being resurrected repeatedly, Hank is given a merciful rest by Jebus.
 But he is revived once more by two new protagonists, this time specifically to fight The Auditor.
 And thus, he decides to fight once more...

 Tropes associated with Hank:

-- An Axe to Grind: His iconic weapon in 6 is A Battle Axe & a P90, he also uses a MAG-sized Battle Axe for a short while against the Auditor.
+- An Axe to Grind: His iconic weapon in Antipathy is a battle axe and a P90.
+In Aggregation and Abrogation, he also uses a MAG-sized Battle Axe for a short while against the Auditor.

 - Arson, Murder, and Jaywalking: In a wanted poster in Antipathy, Hank is apparently wanted for distorting reality, felony evasion, public urination and crime.

 - Ax-Crazy: The very first Madness Combat had him killing thirty people over a boombox and admitting to having a good time doing it.
 It reaches its peak in Antipathy, where Hank is excessively brutal even by his standards.